Guide for applicants

 The advert, job description and person specification

 You should read these carefully, so that you fully understand what is required.
-Only applications that provide evidence of the essential criteria will be considered for shortlisting.
+Only applications that provide evidence of the essential criteria as the person specification notes will be considered for shortlisting.

 The application form

 The application form is the first and critical stage for us to see if you are suitable for the post.
 It is very important that all sections of the application form are completed as clearly and fully as possible.
 This is all we have at this stage to determine whether you meet the requirements of the role.